imagej/imagej.github.io/_pages/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 Additional sample plugins
 -------------------------

-{% include github org='imagej ' repo='tutorials ' label='imagej/tutorials ' %}
+{% include github org='imagej' repo='tutorials' label='imagej/tutorials' %}

 The imagej/tutorials are structured as individual projects.
 The files can live in a directory on its own outside the ImageJ or Fiji project.
 The `pom.xml` files of the `imagej/tutorials` pull in all the necessary dependencies for compiling via Maven.

 "One file to bind them all": parent `pom.xml` files
 ---------------------------------------------------

-As the projects get more complex, read about the [Maven component structure of ImageJ/SciJava](Architecture#Maven_component_structure ) and something which is called "[Bill of Materials](Bill_of_Materials )" or just BOM.
+As the projects get more complex, read about the [Maven component structure of ImageJ/SciJava](Architecture#Maven_component_structure) and something which is called "[Bill of Materials](Bill_of_Materials)" or just BOM.
 A "BOM" is a list of dependencies at particular versions which are believed to be mutually compatible.
 The complexity of ImageJ/SciJava's dependencies is a tribute to the different organizations which are contributing with their independent projects to ImageJ/SciJava.
-There are several "parent" pom.xml files which are independently maintained for example by the ImageJ, [ImgLib2](ImgLib2 ) or [SCIFIO](SCIFIO ) organizations.
+There are several "parent" pom.xml files which are independently maintained for example by the ImageJ, [ImgLib2](ImgLib2) or [SCIFIO](SCIFIO) organizations.
 Each of these organizations has developed source code components which depend on components within the other two organizations.
-This complicated network of dependencies is managed with the help of the parent `pom.xml` files, i.e. `pom-imagej`, `pom-fiji`, `pom-imglib2` etc. (see a list of all on the [ImageJ Architecture page](Architecture#Maven_component_structure )).
+This complicated network of dependencies is managed with the help of the parent `pom.xml` files, i.e. `pom-imagej`, `pom-fiji`, `pom-imglib2` etc. (see a list of all on the [ImageJ Architecture page](Architecture#Maven_component_structure)).

 Initially I could not figure out where to put one of these `pom-xxx` files to use it as parent POM.
 I erroneously thought it should be downloaded from GitHub and copied somewhere in my ImageJ projects folders.
 However, one does not have to take care of the parent POM file at all!
 You just have to refer to it in the local `pom.xml` file of your intended plugin project in the section <parent>.